zkMIPS/zkm-project-template/README.md

 > 3. If the environmental variable `PROOF_RESULTS_PATH` is not set, the proof results file will be saved in zkm-project-template/contracts/{src, verifier}; if the environmental variable `PROOF_RESULTS_PATH` is set, after the proof is completed, the proof results file needs to be copied from from 'PROOF_RESULTS_PATH'/{src, verifier} to the corresponding zkm-project-template/contracts/{src, verifier}.

 > 4. The environment variable `VERIFYING_KEY_PATH` specifies the location of the verification key (vk).
+If this variable is not set to zkm-project-template/contracts/src, you should copy the  `VERIFYING_KEY_PATH`/verifier.sol to zkm-project-template/contracts/src/ after executing the host program.

-> 5. The environment variable `SETUP_FLAG` is set to "true", it will generate both the proof key (pk) and the verification key (vk) and store them at the path indicated by `VERIFYING_KEY_PATH`.Then, the `SETUP_FLAG` should be set to "false" , executing the host will  generate the snark proof using the new pk and vk.
+> 5. The environment variable `SETUP_FLAG` is set to "true", it will generate  the proof key (pk), the verification key (vk) and the verifier contract and store them at the path indicated by `VERIFYING_KEY_PATH`.Then, the `SETUP_FLAG` should be set to "false" , next executing the host will  generate the snark proof using the same pk and vk.

 > [!WARNING]
 >  The environmental variable `SEG_SIZE` in the run-xxx_proving.sh affects the final proof generation.